KU Student Housing Handbook

 Room Change

-Residents are prohibited from changing rooms without prior approval from Student Housing.
+Residents are prohibited from changing rooms without prior approval from Housing & Residence Life.
 Room changes must be requested to and approved by Student Housing staff.
 This includes requests to move within a suite or apartment.
 There are various times throughout the semester when residents will not be permitted to move (housing freeze).
 Outside of these times, residents may submit a request to move through the KU Housing portal.
 Staff will review requests and work with the resident to find a space that meets their needs.
 Room changes are not guaranteed and depend on availability, staffing, and other operational elements.

 Room Access